 - Determine how much mechanical ventilation might be needed to provide acceptable indoor air quality.

-How Does The Test Work?Blower doors consist of a frame and flexible panel that fit in a doorway, a variable-speed fan, a pressure gauge to measure the pressure differences inside and outside the home, and an airflow manometer and hoses for measuring airflow.
+To run a blower door test, you fit the frame and panel into the home’s front door and close all other entry doors and windows.
 The fan depressurizes the building, creating a vacuum.
-The higher outside air pressure then flows in through all unsealed cracks and openings.
-We use infrared imaging to determine the location of the leaks.
+The higher outside air pressure then flows in through all unsealed cracks and openings, and we use infrared imaging to locate the openings.
 With the data we collect, you can figure out where the air is getting in.
 Then you are able to properly air seal the building to provide you with better energy efficiency.

-When is a Blower Door Test Required?Since the adoption of the 2015 IECC Residential Energy Codes, blower door air leakage testing is now a requirement for most construction projects in the Denver Metro area.
+Since the adoption of the 2015 IECC Residential Energy Codes, blower door air leakage testing is now a requirement for most construction projects in the Denver Metro area.
 This includes new construction and renovations where the addition is 30% or larger than the original home.
-The benefits of using our company for your testing services:

-These are the ACH requirements that you need to be aware of:
+These are the ACH requirements for blower door test standards that you need to be aware of:

 - Single-family homes – 3 air changes per hour or less, or 3 ACH.

 - Townhomes with attached common walls – 4 ACH in Denver County.

 - ADU’s – 4 ACH in Denver County, different for all municipalities.